Skip to main content

 Step 4: Interact

-To complete the activity, you will need to reply to at least two posts made by your peers respectfully and professionally.
-Be sure your post engages your peers' ideas by including a reflection on their comments, sharing ideas on other potential difficulties and parties involved, or asking thought-provoking questions.
+If you would like to, you can reply to your peers' posts in a respectful and professional manner.
+Ensure that your post engages your peers' ideas by including a reflection on their comments, sharing ideas of other potential difficulties and parties involved, or asking thought-provoking questions.
 If a peer comments on your posting, please reply.
-To post a reply, click “Reply” on a particular discussion, write your feedback, and then click “Post to forum.”
+To post a reply, click “Reply” on a particular discussion, write your feedback and then click on “Post to forum.”

 • Learning Activity 4 - Case Scenario (60 minutes) Forum